- Q: Does Yale require a supplementary application?

 - Q: I have taken organic chemistry twice because my first grade was a "C." When calculating the GPA do you use the first grade or the second grade?

 A: Since the science grade point average includes all science course work, it would use both organic chemistry grades in the calculation.

 - Q: Is the science GPA calculated using only the courses that fulfill prerequisite requirements or from the entire transcript of science courses?

 A: The science GPA is calculated using the entire transcript(s) of science courses.

 - Q: I did poorly in my undergraduate science course work and have maintained a very high GPA in my post-baccalaureate studies.
 Will Yale use just my post-baccalaureate studies GPA since the grades are more representative of my current knowledge base?

 A: No, the science GPA is calculated using grades from the undergraduate and post-graduate period.collapse

 - Q: If I took my biology and chemistry courses more than ten years ago, am I required to retake the science prerequisites?

 A: We do not require that the science courses be taken within a certain amount of time relative to the application.
-When the admissions committee reviews the file, they will assess the individual's familiarity with the prerequisite subjects in general.collapse
+When the admissions committee reviews the application, the members will assess the applicant's familiarity with the prerequisite subjects in general.collapse